List of birds of Glacier National Park (U.S.): Sandpipers and allies

 Scolopacidae is a large diverse family of small to medium-sized shorebirds including the sandpipers, curlews, godwits, shanks, tattlers, woodcocks, snipes, dowitchers, and phalaropes.
 The majority of these species eat small invertebrates picked out of the mud or soil.
 Different lengths of legs and bills enable multiple species to feed in the same habitat, particularly on the coast, without direct competition for food.
-Eighteen species have been recorded in Glacier.
+Eighteen species have been recorded in the park.